fedorenchik/PlanetVim/CONTRIBUTING.md

 python3 scripts/plugins.py inventory --check
 ```

-Engine checks use GVim's Ex mode for speed; they do not establish terminal-Vim support.
+Engine checks use GVim's console mode with Normal/Visual mapping semantics; they do not establish terminal-Vim support.
+Ex mode cannot preserve the live selection context these fixtures need.
 Actual GUI checks must also pass.
 The workflow pins official Linux and Windows minimum/current GVim builds.
 Optional compiler/SDK checks report skips when tools are absent; record those limits.

 For language-server acceptance, set `PLANETVIM_TEST_PYLSP` to an installed pylsp and run `tests/integration/lsp.vim` with the GUI runner.
 The debugger, writing, transfer, and capture acceptance recipes are in [docs/ACCEPTANCE.md](docs/ACCEPTANCE.md).
 Never use a developer's private repositories or live hardware as a test fixture.